The dual of Brown representability for some derived categories: Abstract

 \section{Abstract}

 Consider a complete abelian category which has an injective cogenerator.
 If its derived category is left--complete we show that the dual of this derived category satisfies Brown representability.
-In particular this is true for the derived category of an abelian AB$4^*$-$n$ category, for the derived category of quasi--coherent sheaves over a nice enough scheme (including the projective finitely dimensional space) and for the full subcategory of derived category of all sheaves over an algebraic stack consisting from complexes with quasi--coherent cohomology.
+In particular, this is true for the derived category of an abelian AB$4^*$-$n$ category and for the derived category of quasi--coherent sheaves over a nice enough scheme, including the projective finitely dimensional space.